Emma-blnch/Ft_printf/README.md

 This project is about recoding a simplified version of the printf function.

+## 📥 **What I learned**
+With this project, I learned how to have **clear names** for variables and functions.
+I tried to name all my functions and variables so anyone could know their purpose *with one look*.

 ## ⚙️ **Requirements**
 The function must be written in C. It must compile with clang and the following flags :
 - [x] -Wall